lrmendes/Encrypted-Chat-APP/README.md

 ### Features
 - Realtime Database (Online Users Only).
 - Authentication with Email Verification.
-- End To End Cryptography Chat Messages.
+- End To End Encrypted Chat Messages.

 ### How it works?